Correct Brother Sewing Machine Stitch Settings To Get The Stitch Right

 Hold Both Thread Tails

 Hold both thread tails (top and bobbin) lightly behind the needle with your left hand.
 This prevents them from getting tangled or pulled into the machine.
+This thing trubble me on the coverstitch sewing machine too.
+That’s why i keep this thing clear.

 Then, press the foot pedal slowly to start sewing.
 The machine will begin stitching smoothly.
 You don’t need to pull or push the fabric.

 The feed dogs, those little teeth under the presser foot, automatically move the fabric forward for you.
+I do this for the topstitch machine, too.

 Hold Both Thread Tails